bixb922/umidiparser/midi_over_serial/midi_over_serial.md

 ## And what happens with a logical 0?

 Just for completeness: when the signal is logical 1, the GPIO pin outputs a voltage of 3.3V minus about 3mV.
 The measured current is nearly zero, so LED1 will produce no light and the optocoupler will be turned off.

+## Open drain

+The MIDI standard hints at open collector or open drain drivers, but does not mandate them.
+I measured the circuit with the Pin.OPEN_DRAIN mode, and there is no advantage in using open drain output with the ESP32.

 # 8. Can I burn or damage the ESP32 or the receiver?